 Job Seekers Services for Special Populations

-PA CareerLink® Lehigh Valley offers individuals with disabilities, individuals from economically disadvantaged families, individuals preparing for nontraditional ltraining and employment, or individuals with other barriers to education achievements such as but not limited to limited English.
+PA CareerLink® Lehigh Valley is ready to assist individuals with disabilities, individuals from economically disadvantaged families, those who are preparing for non-traditional career training and employment, re-entering individuals, and people with other barriers to education and employment, such as (but not limited to) limited English.

-The following are a break down of the services we provide job seekers who fall in the special populations categories.
+The following is a break down of the services we provide for job seekers who fall into our “special populations” categories.

 Vocational Rehabilitation Services

 The Pennsylvania Office of Vocational Rehabilitation, or OVR, provides vocational rehabilitation services to help persons with disabilities prepare for, obtain, or maintain employment.
 OVR provides services to eligible individuals with disabilities, both directly and through a network of approved vendors.
 Services are provided on an individualized basis.
 The OVR counselor, during face-to-face interviews, assists customers in selecting their choice of vocational goals, services and service providers.
 An Individualized Plan for Employment (IPE) is developed, outlining a vocational objective, services, providers and responsibilities.
 Certain services are subject to a Financial Needs Test (FNT) and may require financial participation by the customer.
 Counseling and guidance, diagnostic services, assessments, information and referral, job development and placement, and personal services such as readers or sign language interpreters are provided at no cost to the individual.
 Also, by law OVR customers receiving Social Security benefits for their disability (SSI, SSDI) are exempt from OVR’s Financial Needs Test.

 To learn more about PA CareerLink® Lehigh Valley’s services for people with disabilities, call 610-437-5627 or send us a message.
 Scroll to the bottom of our career resource center page to find a full list of accessible resources and equipment available at our centers.

 Bethlehem, PA 18018